 Small teams have better productivity per person

-First, it does not mean that they are randomly organized.
-It also doesn’t mean that workers instead of managers engineer an organization design.
-Few rules to follow when assembling a team:
+First of all, it does not mean that they are randomly organized.
+It also doesn’t mean that the workers engineer an organization design, as opposed to the manager.
+Here are a few rules to follow when assembling a team:

 - Make sure that all skills are included